Steelhead, Salmon & Trout

 The Stillaguamish River: Summer - Winter

 As the oldest designated Fly Fishing Only stream in the United States, the North Fork of the Stillaguamish river is steeped in anglers tradition.
 Affectionately known as the "Stilly", anglers from all over the world have traveled to the Pacific Northwest to fly fish here for steelhead, salmon and a great sea run cutthroat fishery.
-As this watershed is where Mike and Dennis grew up on and Dennis began his career as a Fisheries Biologist as well as a fly fishing guide some 25 years ago, I guess you could call this little river their home waters.
+As this watershed is where Dennis began his career as a Fisheries Biologist as well as a fly fishing guide some 25 years ago, I guess you could call this little river his home waters.
 Several of the stories Dennis & Mike have written in their popular fishing book titled Fly fishing Tales, have come from the Stillaguamish system.

 Wenatchee River Steelhead: